JIMLYY/Pixel_Art_Maker/README.md

 ## Introduction

 * "Pixel Art Maker" project is a part of Udacity's _Intro to Programming Nanodegree_.
-In this project, I built a single-page web app that allows people to draw the pixel art with customizable color and canvas.
+In this project, I built a single-page web app that allows people to draw the pixel art with customized color and canvas.

 ## Required skills